GT23D-Bench: A Comprehensive General Text-to-3D Generation Benchmark: The Proposed GT23D-Bench

-Objaverse suffers from fragmented objects and low scan quality, lacking texture, and meaningless 3D shapes.
-To address this, we design a series of filtering algorithms.
+Since Objaverse is collected from the Internet, it suffers from issues such as fragmented objects, low scan quality, missing textures, and meaningless 3D shapes.
+To address these problems, we design a series of filtering algorithms:

-For fragmented object removal, we analyze connected components in rendered images, flagging objects as noisy if isolated components smaller than 10 pixels constitute over 1\% of the object’s area.
-We then filter out objects lacking texture or with failed renders, detected by identifying images where all RGB values are gray.
-To further refine the dataset, we apply the multimodal model LLaMA~\cite{touvron2023llama} to exclude unrecognizable and meaningless objects by assessing multi-view images with their captions for real-world associations.
-Lastly, to ensure high textual-visual alignment and aesthetic quality, we calculate the CLIP Score and Aesthetic Score for each object, filtering out those scoring below 20\% for CLIP and 30\% for aesthetics.
-The resulting statistics are shown on the right of Fig.~\ref{fig:statistic}.
+To remove fragmented objects, we perform connected component analysis on each rendered sample.
+An object is flagged as noisy and discarded if the cumulative area of isolated components smaller than 10 pixels exceeds 1\% of the object’s total area.
+We then eliminate objects lacking texture or exhibiting failed renders by detecting images with uniformly gray RGB values.
+To further refine data quality, we utilize the multimodal model LLaVA~\cite{LLaVA16} to identify and exclude unrecognizable or non-semantic objects by evaluating their multi-view images and captions for real-world relevance.
+Finally, we compute both the CLIP Score and Aesthetic Score for each object, removing those below the bottom 20\% and 30\% thresholds, respectively, to ensure high textual-visual alignment and visual quality.
+The statistics are illustrated in Fig.~\ref{fig:data_dis} (ii) and (iii).
+More details on the quality control process are provided in \textbf{Suppl.~I-C}.